AaryanRawal-stack/PLP-Field/readMe.md

 ## Overview

 This Chrome extension allows you to extract Instagram follower data completely free—bypassing premium paywalls, subscription checks, and export limits.
-Built with Vue.js for its user interfaces (popup and options pages), a background service worker for message handling, and content scripts for data extraction, the extension now features enhanced extraction capabilities with a simplified approach.
-These improvements include:
+Built with Vue.js for its user interfaces (popup and options), a background service worker for message handling, and content scripts for data extraction, the extension now features an inline options interface that appears directly on Instagram rather than as a separate page.
+This update streamlines the user experience and allows real-time interaction with extraction and export features.

-- **Enhanced Data Extraction:**
-  - Instead of relying on heavy regex filtering, the extraction logic now mimics the content.js approach by directly extracting visible usernames from the DOM.
-  - For each valid username, an enhanced follower object is created containing:
-      - `username`
-      - `isPrivate` (updated asynchronously via genuine API integration)
-  - This streamlined method minimizes extraneous API calls while ensuring that each username is checked for its public/private status.

-- **Genuine API Integration:**
-  - The helper function `fetchUserPrivacyStatus` makes real network requests to determine the privacy status:
-    - **Public API Attempt:**
-      A GET request is sent to `https://www.instagram.com/<username>/?__a=1&__d=1`.
-Any anti-scraping prefix is removed before parsing.
-    - **Fallback to Internal API:**
-      If the public API fails, the extension calls `https://i.instagram.com/api/v1/users/web_profile_info/?username=<username>` with an appropriate App ID header.
-    - **Final Fallback:**
-      If both attempts fail, the status is set to `"not found"`.

-- **Robust Error Handling & Rate Limiting:**
-  - Improved error logging and fallback mechanisms help manage non-JSON responses and potential rate-limiting by Instagram.

-- **Enhanced CSV Export:**
-  - The CSV export now includes extra fields, such as a "Public Status" column that reflects the `isPrivate` property (displayed as "public", "private", or the literal value if not found), along with Username, Account Link, and a placeholder for Parent Account.

-- **Pause/Resume Functionality:**
-  - Users can pause and resume the extraction process via the Options Page UI.

-- **Automated Navigation & Real-Time Progress Updates:**
-  - The extension automatically opens the target Instagram profile in a new tab and displays real-time progress updates—including the count of enhanced follower objects—on the Options Page.

-**Please Note:**
-This extension is still under development.
-Some features may not be fully functional or may have limitations—please refer to the Known Issues section for details.

 ## Features

 - **Free Mode Extraction:** No premium subscriptions or export limits.
 - **Enhanced Data Extraction:**
-  - Extracts visible usernames directly using a simplified approach.
+  - Directly extracts visible usernames from Instagram’s DOM.
-  - Creates enhanced follower objects that include the username and privacy status.
+  - Creates enhanced follower objects that include privacy status by verifying via Instagram’s API.
-  - Uses genuine API integration to verify whether each account is public or private.
-- **Modern UI with Vue.js:** Interactive popup and Options Page.
+- **Modern UI with Vue.js:**
-- **Pause/Resume Extraction:** Control extraction via the Options Page UI.
-- **Automated Navigation:** Opens the target Instagram profile in a new tab.
-- **Real-Time Progress Updates:** Displays progress and enhanced data details.
+  - **Popup UI:** For quick access and notifications.
+  - **Inline Options UI:** Now injected directly into the Instagram page via an iframe, providing a seamless in-context experience.
+- **Pause/Resume & Real-Time Progress:**
+  - Monitor extraction progress and control the process using the inline options panel.
-- **CSV Export with Extra Fields:**
+- **CSV Export:**
-  Exports follower data as CSV, including columns for Username, Account Link, Public Status, and Parent Account (to be implemented further).
+  - Export follower data with detailed columns (Username, Account Link, Public Status, and Parent Account).
+Note that the export function is slightly slower than before, but works reliably.

 ## File Structure